I'm a proud mother and grandmother. I love to write about my experiences and share my knowledge on a variety of

-A bench warrant means that the police aren’t going to come knocking on your door looking for you.
+The police aren’t going to come knocking on your door when you're the subject of a bench warrant, and they won't actively search for you.
 The bench warrant puts your name into a statewide database, and if you interact with the police for any reason, even if it's not your fault (like if someone rear-ends your car in traffic), you will be taken into custody.
-If you have any contact with the police or you attempt to renew your drivers license you will be arrested, handcuffed, and put in jail until a bond is paid on your behalf.
+If you have any contact with the police for any reason while an active warrant exists, you will be arrested, handcuffed, and put in jail until a fee is paid on your behalf or another requirement is fulfilled.